BioPro: Towards Difference-Aware Gender Fairness for Vision-Language Models: Experiments on Text-to-Image Generation

 \subsection{Overall Performance}

 From the image generation results shown in Table~\ref{tab: generation}, we can observe that, unlike the image captioning task, all methods maintain \text{explicit gender faithfulness} in the image generation task.
 Only the two methods that achieve successful debiasing performance (BendVLM and \sysname{}) exhibit a very slight error rate (0.1\% and 0.2\%).
 Therefore, to simplify the pipeline, we do not apply the projection-based selection for selective debiasing in generation task.
-From the perspective of overall debiasing performance, \sysname{} achieves the best results on both gender–specific $Skew$ and overall $Skew$, while introducing only a negligible error rate and maintaining a CLIP Score nearly identical to the base model.
+From the perspective of overall debiasing performance, \sysname{} achieves the best results on both gender–specific $Skew$ and overall $Skew$, while introducing only a negligible error rate.
+It maintains a CLIP-S nearly identical to the base model, with no drop in MUSIQ.
 In addition, the advantage of \sysname{} lies in its generalizable paradigm, applicable to both image captioning tasks (Section~\ref{sec: captioning experiments}) and continuous bias variables (Section~\ref{sec: scene bias}).

-\textbf{Ablation Study.} In Table~\ref{tab: generation}, we present two variants of \sysname{}, where only a single term is retained in Eq.~\ref{eq: calibration}. (i) \text{w/o Calibration}: It can be observed that the debiasing effect weakens considerably, while $\mathrm{MR}$ drops to zero, which further reveals that debiasing may cause the model to generate a small portion of incorrect outputs. (ii) \text{w/o Projection}: By discarding the initial matrix $\mathbf P_{\perp}$, the resulting projection matrix completely loses the properties of an orthogonal projection matrix, leading to fully distorted generated images, all of which are noise (see Appendix~\ref{app: visualization} for visualization).
+\textbf{Ablation Study.} In Table~\ref{tab: generation}, we present a variant of \sysname{}, where only a single term (i) is retained in Eq.~\ref{eq: calibration}. \textbf{W/o Calibration}: It can be observed that the debiasing effect weakens considerably, while $\mathrm{MR}$ drops to zero, which further reveals that debiasing may cause the model to generate a small portion of incorrect outputs.